juangamnik/swift-evolution/proposals/XXXX-stdlib-data.md

 ### `DataContainer` struct

-The `DataContainer` struct provides contiguous or non-contiguous storage of data for applications where performing append operations without copying (or other similar tasks) is important for performance.
+The `DataContainer` struct provides contiguous or non-contiguous storage of data for applications where performing append operations without copying (or other similar tasks) is important for performance, or when fine-grained control over the layout or copying characteristics of the underlying memory buffer is desired.
 Its design is based off `libdispatch`'s `dispatch_data_t` abstraction.

 Conceptually, `DataContainer` is backed by one or more `_ArrayBuffer<UInt8>`s.
 In a similar manner to `dispatch_data_t`, `DataContainer` can be implemented as a list of one or more references to array buffers, and associated metadata.
 This has two advantages: